tetsuo13/home-assistant-config/README.md

 * December: sleigh bells

 Christmas lights automations aren't available year-round (they're added when the tree goes up and removed again when the tree goes down).
 See [c013a7c](https://github.com/tetsuo13/home-assistant-config/commit/c013a7c10aa19f6366598c1a0cd125f82ec8b465) on how to add them.

+Air purifier isn't smart but it's plugged into a Wemo smart plug.
+Air purifier is intended to run overnight.
+Automation cuts power in the morning to turn it off and another automation task turns power back on however someone must still manually press the "on" button on the air purifier unit to actually turn it on.
+Toggling power to the dumb air purifier is preferable to some of the much more expensive smart air purifiers out there.

 # Screenshots